 - Creating a great place which feels like part of Horam

-- Offering choice and diversity in the homes we design
+- Offering choice and diversity in the homes we create

-- Enabling people to build beautiful, efficient houses which feel like home
+- Enabling people to build beautiful, efficient homes

 - Providing people-friendly streets and open spaces.

 Our proposal will:

 - Deliver up to 22 new homes, including eight affordable homes that increase housing choice in the town

 - Be designed to be sympathetic and complimentary to the existing rich character

 - Enhance existing hedgerows and woodland and introduce new native species increasing local biodiversity